-|N.C.
-Air Awareness Program >> What's the Problem?
+|Planning >> Air Awareness >> What's the Problem?

 The two biggest air quality problems in North Carolina are ground-level ozone (the main ingredient in "smog") and particle pollution.
 Both pollutants are caused mainly by emissions from cars and trucks, and from the coal-burning power plants that supply most of our electricity.
-On many days in 2008 in our urban areas, the air was "unhealthy" to breathe for some or all people because of these pollutants.
-Smoke from outdoor burning and wildfires also contributes significantly to ozone and particle pollution.

 Even with cleaner cars and other new technology, our air could get worse as our population grows, endangering our health and reducing our quality of life.
 The good news is that by being mindful of our daily activities, we can make a few simple changes to help us all breathe easier.

 North Carolina Air Awareness Program

 The North Carolina Air Awareness Program is a public outreach and education program of the North Carolina Division of Air Quality.
 The goal of the program is to reduce air pollution though voluntary actions by individuals and organizations.
 The program seeks to educate individuals about the sources of air pollution and explain how the health effects of air pollution can be minimized by modification of outdoor activities on ozone action days.
 In addition, the program aims to inform the public of ways to minimize production of air pollutants to improve air quality over time.